The Intercultural Mentoring Program is designed to help you with questions about

 We are looking forward to meeting you!

-The registration phase for the winter semester 2020/21 is over, but you can still register for our waiting list.
-In the winter semester, there will be a hybrid form of the mentoring program with online and on-site events.
-This means you can also register if you begin your studies in the winter semester 2020/21 but are still in your home country and unsure when you will arrive in Stuttgart.
+The registration phase for the summer semester 2021 started and you can register now.
+In the summer semester, there will be a hybrid form of the mentoring program with online and on-site events (as soon as they are possible).
+This means you can also register if you begin your studies in the summer semester 2021 but are still in your home country and unsure when you will arrive in Stuttgart.

 Please write us an e-mail in case of questions.